dotnet/docs/docs/framework/debug-trace-profile/invalidvariant-mda.md

 ## Symptoms

- Unexpected behavior during a transition between native and managed code involving the marshaling of a `VARIANT` to an object.
+ Unexpected behavior during a transition between native and managed code involving the marshalling of a `VARIANT` to an object.

 ## Cause